 The Franchise Association of Southern Africa (FASA) has adopted a Code of Ethics and Business Practices which in Appendix 1 gives details on the disclosure document required.
 It should be noted that the information that should be disclosed in accordance with this Code is considerably more detailed than that required by the European Code.
-The Code also calls for fairness in the dealings between franchisors and their franchisees and for every effort to be made on the part of the franchisor to resolve complaints, grievances and disputes with its franchisees with good faith and good will through fair and reasonable direct communication and negotiation, failing which consideration should be given to mediation or arbitration.
+The Code also calls for fairness and honesty in the dealings between members157 and for every effort to be made on the part of the franchisor to resolve complaints, grievances and disputes with its franchisees with good faith and good will through fair and reasonable direct communication and negotiation, failing which consideration should be referred to FASA for mediation or arbitration.158